James W. Hourdequin

 Jim joined Lyme in 2005 and leads the Company’s investment and business strategies.
-Over the past 12 years, he has managed the acquisition of over 800,000 acres of timberland throughout the US and Canada.
-Jim has expertise in structuring transactions that combine conservation outcomes with attractive income yields from sustainable timber harvesting.
-Jim has led Lyme’s focus on the acquisition lands where value can be created through active log marketing and operational restructuring.
-Jim has expertise in structuring transactions and in accessing attractive long-term financing such as the New Markets Tax Credit program.
+Over the past 15 years, he has managed the acquisition of over 1.5 million acres of timberland throughout the US and Canada.
+Jim has expertise in structuring transactions that combine conservation outcomes with attractive recurring income from sustainable timber harvesting.
+With a background that combines forest ecology and small business, he has led Lyme’s focus on adding value to timberlands through log marketing, harvest operations, and management restructurings.
 Prior to Lyme, Jim co-founded Long View Forest Inc., a logging and forestry services business based in Vermont, where he remains involved as an owner and member of the management team.
-He serves on the Finance Committee for the Montshire Museum of Science and was a founding board member of the Center for Woodlands Education, publisher of Northern Woodlands.
+He serves on the Board of the National Alliance of Forest Owners and the Finance Committee for the Montshire Museum of Science.
+He was a founding board member of the Center for Woodlands Education, publisher of Northern Woodlands.
 Jim earned an M.B.A. with Distinction from the Harvard Business School and a B.A. cum laude in Biology from Dartmouth College.

 Peter R. Stein

 Peter joined Lyme in 1990 and has significant experience in conservation-oriented forestland and rural land purchases and dispositions.
 Peter develops conservation sale strategies on properties being evaluated or managed by Lyme and also leads Lyme’s conservation advisory business.
-Prior to his career with LTC Partners and Lyme, Peter was Senior Vice President of the Trust for Public Land (TPL) where he directed TPL’s conservation real estate acquisitions in the Northeast and Midwest.
+Prior to his career with LTC Partners and Lyme, Peter was Senior Vice President of the Trust for Public Land where he directed conservation real estate acquisitions in the Northeast and Midwest.
 Peter lectures frequently at graduate schools and professional conferences on conservation investment structures and strategies.
-He is a member of the Board of Advisors of the Appalachian Mountain Club and serves on the boards of the Forest History Society and the National Alliance of Forest Owners.
+He is a member of the Board of Advisors of the Appalachian Mountain Club, the investment advisory board of Spring Point Partners, and the Advisory Board of Quantified Ventures.
+Peter is the co-founder of the Conservation Finance Network and the International Land Conservation Network.
 In addition, he is a former Board Chair of the Land Trust Alliance, served as a founding Commissioner of the Land Trust Accreditation Commission, and serves as a member of the Advisory Board of Rose Smart Growth Real Estate Fund No. 1.
-Peter is the co-founder of the Conservation Finance Network and the International Land Conservation Network.
 Peter earned a B.A. with Highest Honors from the University of California at Santa Cruz in 1975 and was a Loeb Fellow and received a Certificate in Advanced Environmental Studies from Harvard University in 1981.

 Tom joined Lyme in 1983.
 He has deep experience managing the acquisition, operation, and disposition of forestland and conservation easements.
 Tom manages property due diligence efforts and acquisition negotiations.
 He also leads the negotiation of working forest conservation easements and other conservation sales.
 Over the past fifteen years, Tom has negotiated conservation transactions on over 750,000 acres of land.
 He has managed timber and rural land holdings throughout the Northeast, Pennsylvania, Virginia, and Appalachia.
 Tom worked as a consulting forester prior to joining LTC Partners and Lyme.
 He earned a B.S. cum laude from the SUNY School of Environmental Science and Forestry at Syracuse in 1977.

 Sean joined Lyme in 2004.
-He leads forest management and forest certification on Lyme holdings and oversees the day-to-day activities of third party forest managers engaged by Lyme.
-In addition, Sean participates in acquisition and disposition due diligence with a focus on supervising forest inventory work conducted by third party consultants.
-Sean has been involved in forest management activity on all of Lyme’s forestland investments since The Lyme Northern Forest Fund.
+He leads the development of forest management goals and objectives and forest management plans, secures and oversees third party forest certification (both FSC and SFI), and ensures that forest management complies with applicable forest management plans, conservations easements, and investment objectives on Lyme’s holdings.
+In addition, Sean engages in forest policy discussions in the various states where Lyme has operations.
 Prior to joining Lyme, Sean worked as a consulting forester, directing forest inventory projects and managing timber harvesting operations, as well as purchasing standing timber and selling logs.
-He serves as Chairman of the Board of Directors of the Empire State Forest Products Association and is a licensed New Hampshire Forester and a member of the Society of American Foresters.
+He currently serves on the Board of Directors of the Empire State Forest Products Association, is on the board of the Northern Forest Center and is a member of the Society of American Foresters and Forest Stewards Guild.
 Sean earned a B.S. in Forestry from the University of Vermont in 1997.

 Deirdre B. Goodrich